okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 1. Configure the time settings for the rule.

-1. Click **Save**.
+1. Click **Create rule**.

-> **Note:** You can [use the API](/docs/reference/api/policy/#authentication-policy) to assign an app to an authentication policy.
+>**Note**: You can use the [Applications](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/) and [Policies](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy) APIs to assign an app to an authentication policy.
 You need the application ID and the policy ID for this API request.
 Make a `PUT /api/v1/apps/{appId}/policies/{policyId}` request.
 No HTTP body is necessary for the PUT request.
-Then, to check that the assignment was successful, make a `GET /api/v1/apps/{appId}` request and the response should contain information on the policy associated with the app.
+Then, to check that the assignment was successful, make a `GET /api/v1/apps/{appId}` request.
+The successful response contains information on the policy associated with the app.

 ## Prompt for a passwordless sign-in flow

-In this example, create a policy that allows a specific group, **Project planners**, for example, to use a passwordless sign-in flow.
-To set up a passwordless global session policy, ensure that you have set up a [passwordless sign-in experience](https://help.okta.com/okta_help.htm?type=oie&id=ext-passwordless).
-Create an authenticator enrollment and authentication policy for the specific group.
-Then, create a global session policy.
+In this example, create a policy that allows a specific group, **Full time employees**, for example, to sign in without using a password.
+This policy applies to users in that group only when they're connected to a corporate network.
+Before you create this global session policy:

+* Create a network zone, **Corporate Network**, that defines the IP addresses used in your corporate office.
+See the [Zones API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/NetworkZone/) and [Network zones](https://help.okta.com/okta_help.htm?id=ext-network-zones).

+* Ensure that you have [set up your Okta org for a password-optional use case](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-a-password-factor-only-use-case).

 ### Create a passwordless policy

-1. In the Admin Console, select **Security** > **Authentication Policies**.
+1. In the Admin Console, select **Security** > **Global Session Policy**.

-1. [Create a policy container](#create-the-policy-container) and assign it to the **Project planners** group.
+1. [Create a policy container](#create-the-policy-container) and assign it to the **Full time employees** group.

 1. Click **Create policy and add rule**.
 The Add Rule dialog appears.

 1. Enter a **Rule name**.

 1. Configure IF conditions, which define the authentication context for the rule.
-For this use case example, leave the defaults.
+For **IF User's IP is**, select **In zone**.

+1. Select the **Corporate Network** zone.

+1. Leave the default AND conditions.

 1. Configure THEN conditions, which define the authentication experience for the rule.
 For this use case, leave the default of **Allowed** for **THEN Access is**.

 1. Select that the session is established with the user entering **Any factor used to meet the Authentication Policy requirements**.

-1. Select that MFA is **Required** so that users in the **Project planners** group are prompted for a secondary factor before they’re granted access.
+1. Select that MFA is **Required** so that users in the **Full time employees** group are prompted for a secondary factor before they’re granted access.

 1. For **Users will be prompted for MFA**, select how users are prompted for a secondary factor in a given session.
 For this example, select **At every sign in**.